Skip to main content

 How long after installation does it take for the Pixel to fire?

-The Pixel fires immediately after installation and the data will start appearing in your dashboard immediately.
+The Pixel fires immediately after installation.
+The conversion data will appear in your dashboard immediately.

 If a visitor opts out of third party cookies, will the Pixel still fire?